 Set Ethernet section [026] to (FF); [027] to (00).
-Set cellular section [028] to (FF); [029] to (00).

 - If the test transmission fails to the primary receiver it will backup to the secondary receiver. - If the test transmission fails to the secondary receiver an FTC trouble will be generated.